-The N8000 can be thought of as a successor to the Nimslo 3D camera.
+The Nishika N8000 can be thought of as a (significantly worse) successor to the Nimslo 3D camera.
 Nissei Corp. of Hong Kong bought the assets of the Nimslo company in the years after they went out of business, and relaunched as Nishika.

 For a few years the N8000 reached fad status for it’s history and the fact that it is a 4 lens camera.
 It was from the growth of analog photography and that there are few 3D film cameras to choose from.
-The Nimslo is a far superior product, though they do cost more.
+The Nimslo 3D Camera is a far superior product, though they do cost more.

-Two AA batteries are used to power a dot that tells you the photograph will be underexposed.
-I tried using rechargeable Ni-MH batteries, as well as alkaline, and the meter worked with both.
+Two AA batteries are used to power an LED that tells you the photograph will be underexposed.
+I tried using rechargeable Ni-MH batteries, as well as alkaline, and the “meter” worked with both.

 Unlike with the Nimslo 3D, batteries are not required for the camera shutter to fire.
 There is also a battery check light.

 The N8000 owner’s manual lists the shutter speed as fixed at 1/60 second.
 Due to the age of the cameras and construction quality of the shutter mechanism, the shutter could be slower than 1/60th of a second.